dantaylr/dantaylr.github.io/_posts/2023-12-1-impact-kremwerk-poster.md

 caption: Graphic design, typography
 ---

-Promo video and visualizer design for a release by Ill Gates, Kandisha, and Bil Bless with a remix by [Pedestrian Tactics](http://pedestriantactics.com).
+promotional video and visualizer design for a release by Ill Gates, Kandisha, and Bil Bless with a remix by [Pedestrian Tactics](http://pedestriantactics.com).

 ---